apache/spark/docs/streaming-programming-guide.md

 ### Level of Parallelism in Data Processing
 {:.no_toc}
-Cluster resources maybe under-utilized if the number of parallel tasks used in any stage of the computation is not high enough.
+Cluster resources can be under-utilized if the number of parallel tasks used in any stage of the computation is not high enough.
 For example, for distributed reduce operations like `reduceByKey` and `reduceByKeyAndWindow`, the default number of parallel tasks is decided by the [config property] (configuration.html#spark-properties) `spark.default.parallelism`.
 You can pass the level of